VPA-CAP Policies & Procedures

 All meetings will be held on the first Monday of each month.
 Deadline for proposals is one week prior to each scheduled meeting.

 Meetings generally will be scheduled for 90 minutes, with the last 15-20 minutes reserved for the Committee's closed session.
 Every effort will be made to place proposals on the agenda for a specified meeting date according to the order of their arrival by the due date for that meeting.
 Proposals will be heard in the order that they appear on the agenda.
 Proposals in need of mechanical corrections and minor, nonsubstantive revisions will be returned to the sending unit prior to placement on an agenda, and will be scheduled according to the due date the corrected version(s) arrive.
 Thus, it is important that every unit follow closely the procedures outlined below in order to assure processing of proposals in as timely and efficient a fashion as possible.

 - The CVPA follows the terms of TTU-OP36.01 in its curricular policies and procedures.

-- Each proposing unit should send completed and signed printed copies as well as electronic copies of the Texas Tech University Application for Course Approval to Associate Dean Robert Henry, CVPA, MS 5060, inclusive of a course syllabus for new course proposals and proposals for substantive course changes.
+- Each proposing unit should send completed and signed printed copies as well as electronic copies of the Texas Tech University Application for Course Approval to Associate Dean Keith, Dye, CVPA, MS 5060, inclusive of a course syllabus for new course proposals and proposals for substantive course changes.

 It is not necessary to send copies of the forms and related documents to other departments and schools, but brief descriptions of your proposal(s) should be sent via email to each chairperson/director within the college.